 The Honorable Judge Stephanie Rothstein appointed Mr. Wagner as her Court Commissioner.
 In 2009, he was selected by Wisconsin Law Journal as one of 20 up and coming lawyers in the State.
 He was named a Rising Star from 2006 – 2012 by Milwaukee Magazine.
 He has also been named to the Super Lawyers list since 2013.
 In 2014, 2016, 2017 and 2018 he made the Top 50 Wisconsin Super Lawyers list and since 2015 has been named to the Top 25 Milwaukee Super Lawyers list.
 In 2016, the Milwaukee Business Journal named him to one of their “40 Under 40”, and the Wisconsin Law Journal named him a 2016 “Leader in the Law.”
 He has also been listed annually in Best Lawyers in America since 2012, including the most recent edition in 2019, for personal injury litigation.
 Benjamin has received an AV Preeminent Peer Review rating from Martindale Hubbell, and a 10 out of 10 (superb) rating in the Avvo legal directory.

-Benjamin is the Immediate Past President of the Wisconsin Association for Justice, which is the state’s trial lawyer association and Wisconsin’s largest voluntary bar organization.
-He is also a member of the State Bar of Wisconsin, the Milwaukee Bar Association, American Association for Justice and the American Bar Association.
+Benjamin is a Past President of the Wisconsin Association for Justice, which is the state’s trial lawyer association and Wisconsin’s largest voluntary bar organization.
+He is also a member of the State Bar of Wisconsin, the Milwaukee Bar Association, American Association for Justice, the American Bar Association and a Fellow of the American Bar Foundation.

 Benjamin is extremely active in various community and civic causes as well.
 He currently serves on the Board of Directors of: Sojourner Family Peace Center in Milwaukee; Discovery World in Milwaukee; Safe & Sound; and is the Chair-Elect of the Neuroscience Center Advisory Board of the Medical College of Wisconsin.
 Benjamin is also a former board member of the Legal Aid Society of Milwaukee and Milwaukee World Festival, Inc.